siinatra35/write-ups/HTB/Retired Machines/sense.md

 ![loginpage](https://imgur.com/XMDZiMD.png)

-Not much information can be taken from this login page other then its pfsenese.
+Not much information can be taken from this login page other then its pfsense.
 So next was to run a directory scan using gobuster and 2 interesting files were found.
-A changelog.txt and a systemusers.txt file that listeded 1 exploit is unpatched on this service and the other listing the username for the login page.
+A changelog.txt and a systemusers.txt file that listed 1 exploit is unpatched on this service and the other listing the username for the login page.

 ![gobuser](https://imgur.com/kvFO8T8.png)